umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Content-Deploy-Schema/Local/index.md

 ## Debugging

-**Note**: If your project is using Umbraco Courier, please refer to this troubleshoot article instead: [Schema Mismatches with Courier](../../Courier/Schema-Mismatch-Courier)
+**Note**: If your project is using Umbraco Courier, please refer to this article instead: [Schema Mismatches with Courier](../../Courier/Schema-Mismatch-Courier)

 When you run into schema mismatch errors, they will usually look something like this: